 Courses listed below are recommended electives for the major.
 Students can also select other courses in different divisions as electives.

-Graduates will be prepared to begin careers in arts organizations, advertising & marketing, film/TV production companies, etc. Graduates may also elect to pursue graduate study in communications studies, journalism, science and technology and other areas.
+Graduates will be prepared to begin careers in arts organizations, advertising & marketing, film/TV production companies, etc. Graduates may also elect to pursue graduate study in communications studies, journalism, science and technology.

 Training in close reading and analysis of text remains a foundational skill in the arts and humanities, whether the text is literary or documentary.
 This core course combines practical training in close reading of a variety of texts, with strategies of analysis that are theoretically informed without, however, offering a comprehensive treatment of theory per se.
 The course will focus both on reading and analysis of literary texts, and on the nuanced unpacking of documents (official, unofficial, personal) with a view to historical method.